 More Info: Call or Text 913.270.1307 | business.programs@bakerU.edu

 You can fit college courses into your existing schedule by taking classes one night a week or online.
 Classes are held year-round, and new classes start every seven weeks.

 Our Prior Learning and Assessment (PLA) Center offers flexible, efficient ways to recognize college-level learning you have acquired through life experiences outside the traditional college classroom.
 You have the opportunity to earn credit through several nontraditional methods, and to save time and money by gaining college credit for what you already know.
 Contact Us

-Instructors in the strategic business communication program are working professionals from diverse disciplines.
+Instructors in the marketing program are working professionals from diverse disciplines.
 As experts in their respective fields, they will share their experiences and knowledge with you while challenging you to reflect and critically examine the world in which you live.